dessant/search-by-image/README.md

 Search by Image is a browser extension which enables you to initiate a reverse image search from the right-click context menu or the browser toolbar.
 It finds all images positioned in the clicked area, including those declared in CSS.
-When multiple images are found, a dialog is shown for selecting the desired image.
-The extension also supports uploading local images.
+The extension also supports uploading local images and searching for images from private sites.

-Features:

-* Allows searching with a single engine, or all enabled ones, directly from a top-level context menu item, or a browser toolbar button (see options page)
-* Extracts images from CSS, including pseudo-elements
-* Supports uploading local images
-* Supports searching for data URI images
-* Finds HTML5 video posters

 Supported search engines: